ajeetraina/devopschatrooms/README.md

 # Top 100 Active Slack/Discord Channels for DevOps Folks

+As the tech stacks are becoming more and more complex and business is moving at a fast pace, DevOps Teams worldwide are turning to the communication tools like Slack and Discord to stay productive.
+Here's a Collabnix community effort to gather the top 100 active Slack and discord channels for DevOps folks like you.

-Find the curated list of the top 100 active Slack or Discord Channels for DevOps Engineers.
+## Curated list of the Slack or Discord Channels for DevOps Engineers.

 | Community  | Slack | Discord |